HL7/PDDI-CDS/input/pagecontent/use-cases.md

       </tr>
       <tr>
 	<td>
-	  <strong>Comment:</strong> The drugs involved in a NPDI MUST be explicitly stated.
+	  <strong>Comment:</strong> The drugs involved in a NPDI SHOULD be explicitly stated.
 To support a computable representation of the NPDI, the drugs involved SHOULD be listed as sets of terms from a terminology such as <a href="https://www.nlm.nih.gov/research/umls/rxnorm/" target="new">RxNorm</a> or the <a href="https://www.whocc.no/atc/structure_and_principles/" target="new">Anatomical Therapeutic Chemical Classification System (ATC)</a>.
 Such so called <i>value sets</i> MAY be referenced by a URI to a public repository such as the <a href="https://vsac.nlm.nih.gov/" target="new">Value Set Authority Center</a> that is maintained by the <a href="https://www.nlm.nih.gov/" target="new">United States National Library of Medicine</a>.
 Due the novelty of natural products in terminology sets, use of <a href="https://mor.nlm.nih.gov/RxMix/" target="new">RxMix</a>may be helpful in finding a set of terms relating to the natural product in consideration.</td>
       </tr>
     </table>
     <table>